EvanVoodoo/evanvoodoo/README.md

 	About Me
 </h3>
 <p>
 	I am a 19 year-old, partially self-taught programmer.
-I am French, with Beninese roots.
+I am French, originating from Benin.
 I attended an international school for 11 years in the Netherlands, so I speak fluent English and French, and speak Dutch at an advanced level.
 </p>

 <table>